facebook/react-native/docs/NativeComponentsIOS.md

 ## Properties

 The first thing we can do to make this component more usable is to bridge over some native properties.
-Let's say we want to be able to disable pitch control specify the visible region.
+Let's say we want to be able to disable pitch control and specify the visible region.
 Disabling pitch is a simple boolean, so we just add this one line:

 ```objective-c
 // RCTMapManager.m